ciernialab/MicrogliaMorphologyR/README.md

 MicrogliaMorphologyR functions like `transform_minmax` or `transform_scale` or other data transformations), and rerun the stats for those morphology features using the code above.

+## Fuzzy K-means Clustering

+To cluster your cells into morphological classes, you can use regular k-means or fuzzy k-means clustering.
+We provide an example of using fuzzy k-means, a ‘soft’ clustering method that is similar in concept and algorithm to k-means clustering, which partitions data points within a given dataset into defined numbers of clusters based on their proximity to the nearest cluster’s centroid.
+In fuzzy k-means, data points are not exclusively assigned to just one cluster, but rather given membership scores to all clusters.
+This allows for additional characterization of high-scoring cells within each cluster (i.e., quintessential ‘rod-like’, ‘ameboid’, ‘hypertrophic’, or ‘ramified’ cells), cells with more ambiguous identities (e.g., a cell that is 5% rod-like, 5% ameboid, 45% hypertrophic, and 45% ramified), and other cases that the user might be interested in which might be informative for their specific dataset.
+Fuzzy k-means also assigns a final hard cluster assignment based on the class with the highest membership score, which can be used as input for analysis as well.
+Here, we include an example of one use case of the membership scores provided by fuzzy k-means.

 ### Example of additional analyses possible with fuzzy k-means (soft clustering) membership scores